Joe Cullen (darts player): 2022

 Entering the 2022 PDC World Darts Championship ranked 13th in the world, Cullen defeated Jim Williams 3–2 in the second round before losing 3–4 to debutant Martijn Kleermaker in the third round.
 On 30 January 2022, Cullen won a first televised PDC title when he won the 2022 Masters.
 Cullen defeated Daryl Gurney, Gary Anderson 10–1 with an average of 106.30, Michael van Gerwen and José de Sousa en route to the final.
 Despite missing ten match darts, he defeated Dave Chisnall 11–9 to secure his first televised PDC title.

 Cullen joined the Professional Dart Players Association's 9 Dart Club for the second time, after getting a nine-dart finish in the third round of the 2022 PDC Players Championship 5 against James Wilson.

 Cullen competed in his debut season in the Premier League in 2022; he finished 4th in the table and qualified for finals night on the last night of league play, by defeating Peter Wright in his final match.
-On June 13, at finals night in Berlin, Cullen defeated Jonny Clayton 10-4 in the semi-finals to secure a place in the final against Michael van Gerwen, which he lost 11-10 after missing a match dart.
+On 13 June, at finals night in Berlin, Cullen defeated Jonny Clayton 10–4 in the semi-finals to secure a place in the final against Michael van Gerwen, which he lost 11–10 after missing a match dart.

+2023

-Cullen made it to the last 16 of the 2023 PDC World Darts Championship.
-He was knocked out by eventual winner Michael Smith.
+Cullen made it to the fourth round of the 2023 PDC World Darts Championship.
+He was knocked out by the eventual winner Michael Smith.

+Cullen reached back-to-back ranking major semi-finals at the World Matchplay and the World Grand Prix.
+His run to his first World Matchplay semi-final included a 13–11 win over tournament favourite Gerwyn Price in the second round.
+He defeated Daryl Gurney 16–11 to progress to the last four, where he faced Nathan Aspinall.
+Cullen was beaten 17–9.
+He also reached his maiden World Grand Prix semi-final after wins against Mike De Decker, Ross Smith and Chris Dobey.
+He was eliminated following a 4–0 defeat to Luke Humphries.

+2024

+Cullen reached the fourth round of the 2024 World Championship, where he faced Luke Humphries.
+Tied at 3–3 in sets, Cullen missed two darts at double 18 to win the match.
+The winner was decided in a sudden death leg, with Humphries hitting double 10 to win the final set 6–5 in legs and eliminate Cullen in a dramatic 4–3 victory.

+Cullen reached two ranking finals during the year.
+He was the runner-up at the Austrian Darts Open, losing the final 8–4 to Luke Littler.
+He also reached the final at Players Championship 17 but he was beaten 8–6 by Josh Rock.
+His best performance at a major event during the year was a quarter-final at the World Grand Prix.